rebeccapeltz/flask-cld-upload/BLOG.md

     app.logger.info(upload_result)

 ```

+The default upload resource_type when uploading to Cloudinary is `image`.
+If we want to expand or create a new Flack API we can add `resource_type: 'video'` or `resource_type: 'raw'` if we want to upload video or raw files.
+[Raw](https://cloudinary.com/documentation/upload_images#uploading_non_media_files_as_raw_files) refers to non-media file formats include text, JSON.

 Finally, the `upload_result` is an object that contains the upload response.
 This response can be returned to the client to complete the actions of our `upload` API.